 - Layer: Lay it over a base of greenery and tuck in cinnamon sticks or star anise.

 Add a few gold or wood candleholders along the line to make it dinner-party ready.
-It’s festive but not “holiday-only.”
+It’s festive but never holiday-only.

 12. Monochrome Metallic Moment

-- Mix matte and shiny: A matte brass bowl with polished brass taper holders = chef’s kiss.
+- Mix matte and shiny: A matte brass bowl with polished brass taper holders looks intentional.

 - Keep the candles neutral: White or stone gray keeps it grown-up.